massivebird/album-attendance/README.md

 + Artists as directories in the root
 + Albums as subdirectories
-+ Songs as normal files in albums, with the track number in the filename's first two characters
++ Songs as normal files in albums, prefixed with the track number
   + eg: `"02 - Oneohtrix Point Never - Describing Bodies".mp3`

 ## Usage